An oblique view of the Sparkletts Bottling Plant, showing the classical entry and industrial portions of the building

 Our Position

-The Conservancy supports the Historic-Cultural Monument Nomination for the Sparkletts Bottling Plant.
+The Conservancy spoke in support of the Historic-Cultural Monument Nomination for the Sparkletts Bottling Plant at the Cultural Heritage Commission meeting.
 The building is as an excellent example of Moorish-Revival industrial property by master architect Richard D. King.
 The place also recounts the important history of the industrialization of drinking water in Los Angeles.

 Timeline